Updated CDC Guidance for Fully Vaccinated Individuals in Health Care Settings

 - Have an adequate supply of PPE and essential cleaning and disinfection supplies for facility staff and cosmetologists.

-- Develop a process for cleaning cosmetology equipment (scissors, comb, brushes, etc.).
+- Develop a process for cleaning cosmetology equipment such as scissors, combs, and brushes.

 - Have adequate resident care staff.